Filing an Appeal

 - NOTE: It is very important to use the Court’s complete address, including “Suite 900.”
 VA also has an office at 625 Indiana Avenue, and if the Postal Service delivers your appeal to VA instead of to the Court, you can lose your case before you even get a chance to tell the Court your side of the matter.

-- A notice of appeal will still be considered to be on time even if the Court does not receive it within the 120-day deadline IF you mailed it to the Court’s correct address AND it contains a legible U.S. Postal Service postmark dated within the 120-day time limit.
+- A Notice of Appeal will still be considered on time even if the Court does not receive it within the 120-day deadline IF you mailed it to the Court’s correct address AND it contains a legible U.S. Postal Service postmark dated within the 120-day time limit.
 Regular, first class mail is fine.
 You do not need to send it express mail, priority mail, or certified mail.
 (Note that a Federal Express, UPS or other delivery service date stamp, or foreign postal service postmark, does not count, and if you send your Notice of Appeal in any of these ways, the date the Court actually receives your Notice of Appeal will be your filing date.)

 Finally, please note that there are two parties to every appeal to the Court.
 You will always be the “appellant” in the case, while the opponent in every appeal is the Secretary of Veterans Affairs.
 The Secretary will always be referred to as the “appellee.”